PowerDNS-Admin/pda-next/docs/wiki/project/features.md

 #### OAuth

-To get things started by achieving feature parity to the legacy project, the list of service providers below will be initially supported.
+The list of service providers below will be initially supported.

 Supported Providers:
 - Authentik